Updated 7 July 2021

 Does this apply to all forms of rentals?

 Yes, it does.
 The changes in Victoria’s renting laws cover all tenants.
 Whether they rent an entire property, are in caravan parks and residential parks and those renting in a rooming house (where the tenant rents one or more rooms within a building).

 Speaking of rooming houses, is there anything else that I should know?

 Victoria’s renting laws already set out minimum standards for rooming houses.
 This includes that entry and exit doors to a resident’s room must be fitted with a lock.
 This lock needs to be operated by a key from the outside and can be unlocked from inside without a key.
 Additionally, the rooming house operator must provide their residents with 24-hour access to their room.

 We recommend you visit the Victorian Government website for more information relating to rooming house standards.

 In general, when it comes to the security of your rental property, there are plenty of things to look out for.
 This includes the strength of the external doors, checking there are no cracks in windows and more.
-Finally, for more security tips on security for renters, this article is a must-read, along with links to relevant government sites.
+Finally, for more security tips for renters, this article is a must-read.
+This blog will also provide you with important links to relevant government sites.